Los intrusos

 In Los intrusos, Carlos Manuel Álvarez explores recent events in his native Cuba, specifically his experience during the 2020 protests organized by the San Isidro Movement that brought together over two hundred Cuban artists, intellectuals, and activists.

-The protests took place in 2020 after the detention of the rapper Denis Solís.
-Los intrusos is a detailed chronicle of the peaceful movement that shook the island for multiple days, and that the author was a part of.
-Aside from his firsthand experience, the action is woven together with the profiles of some of the protagonists of the events.
+The protests took place after the detention of the rapper Denis Solís.
+Los intrusos is a detailed chronicle of the peaceful movement that shook the island for several days.
+Aside from the author’s firsthand experience, the action is interwoven with profiles of some of the protagonists of the events.

-Revolution, dictatorship, totalitarianism: a book that tells the story of the of the historical drift of the Cuban Revolution and its regime from perspectives that go beyond the Cold War and focus on the concrete conditions of the Cuban reality and the Latin American context.
+Revolution, dictatorship, totalitarianism: a book that tells the story of the historical drift of the Cuban Revolution and its regime from perspectives that go beyond the Cold War and focus on the concrete conditions of contemporary Cuban and the Latin American context.

-A detailed exercise in observation about a movement that changed the Cuban political map forever, and a reflection on the role of journalism, writing, and art.
+A detailed exercise in observation about a movement that changed the Cuban political landscape forever as well as a meditation on the role of journalism, writing, and art.

 BY CARLOS MANUEL ÁLVAREZ: